world’s freshest oysters from bruny island

 2005 572 Richmond Road Coal River Valley, TAS 60

-Cool climate Riesling at its best.
-Plenty of citrusy aroma and flavor.
-It lingers nicely on the palate and finishes with good acidity.
-Starting to display undertones of kerosene and warm tbread.
+Cool climaterriesling at its best.
+Plenty of citrusy aroma and flavor, it lingers nicely on the palate and finishes with good acidity.
+Tight lime and passionfruit; excellent intensity and even better length.

 2008 Craigow Coal River Valley, TAS 58

-Gloriously green in colour, this bright Riesling has a bouquet of limes and apple blossoms.
+Gloriously green in colour, this bright riesling has a bouquet of limes and apple blossoms.
 The finish is crisp with hints of minerality.
+Craigow rieslings exhibit the variety’s European hallmarks, with a range of fragrant fruit and floral characters in the bouquet and deilicately crisp; elegantly stuctured palate.

 2011 Pressing Matters ‘R9’ Coal River Valley, TAS 61